Bishōjo Senshi Sailor Moon R (1993 video game): Development and release

 In regards to the Sailor Soldiers, Yuno stated it was difficult to conceive new moves as the team previously struggled to come up with attack moves during development of their previous Sailor Moon release but were able to implement moves that were initially scrapped due to memory space constrains, however characters such as Sailor Venus had her moveset slightly altered.
 Yuno also stated that the game's special attack that damages enemies onscreen had just barely debuted in the anime series and was borrowed for the project.
 However, Yuno claimed that the reasons for conceiving the joint attack moves used in co-op play was because of hardware issued when using the screen-clearing attack and "add meaning" in the two-player mode, as the team did not wanted co-op play to be just two players in the single-player mode.
 Yuno also claimed the team was happy with their ability to implement multiple hidden moves, among other elements.

 The team at Angel also made enemies stronger, with some being lifted from the original manga, however some characters like Esmeraude had their moveset rearranged prior to launch.
 The team also added a two-player versus fighting mode, as the team originally planned to implement a fighting game mode in their previous Sailor Moon release but were unable to do so, due to the increased memory space capacity.
 Despite the increased memory space, however, various elements were ultimately dropped such as Sailor Pluto being a playable character in both single-player and two-player versus modes.
 Angel requested Takanori Arisawa to reprise his role as composer, scoring an original arrangement of Moonlight Densetsu for the game, while art director "Kumata" was responsible for the hand-drawn backgrounds.
 Yuno also revealed that a woman was in charge of the visuals, stating that a "woman's sense was added to how the action was being shown on screen".

-Reception
+Release and reception

+Bishōjo Senshi Sailor Moon R was released in Japan for the Super Famicom on December 29, 1993.

-Bishōjo Senshi Sailor Moon R on Super Famicom, like its predecessor, was met with mixed critical reception from reviewers.
+Bishōjo Senshi Sailor Moon R was met with mixed critical reception from reviewers.
 Animerica's Sergei Shimkevich gave the game a positive outlook.
 Electronic Gaming Monthly stated that "This bizarre cart is a cool game that everyone will like."
 Bruno Sol of Spanish magazine Superjuegos praised the presentation.
 Spanish publication Minami commended the addition of a fighting game mode.
 Argentinian website Malditos Nerds ranked it as number five on their top Sailor Moon games.